sovrynn/ecdo/0-FOUNDATION-THEORY/oceanic-displacement/README.md

 ## Part 3: Total volume and height of water surge

-The total volume of water surge at any location with significant flows is determined in a progressive manner through a cumulative series of chokepoints that lead to the location.
+Generally, the total volume of water surge depends on the total amount of ocean that the location rotates through during S1 -> S2.
+From there, the water surge passes through a cumulative series of chokepoints in a progressive manner.
 Since water spreads *radially*, the water that moves through any given chokepoint will often spread to multiple subsequent chokepoints, splitting up the water flow.
+The origin of the water surge will begin at the coastal chokepoints.

 Determining the total volume of water at any given chokepoint depends on the total volumetric input and output rate of water flows into the chokepoint.
 The water will rise until the cross sectional volume of the chokepoint pass-through channel is sufficient to accomodate the water inflow.